mdsami/firebase-mysql-sync/README.md

 4. At the bottom, click `Generate New Private Key` button.

 5. Move the downloaded json in this folder and rename to `firebase.json`.

+6. Change  databaseURL: "https://xx.firebaseio.com" in index.js

-6. Chnage your Local Mysql credentials to `mysql.json`.
+7. Chnage your Local Mysql credentials to `mysql.json`.

 ## Running the application